-Escher’s paintings portrait impossible, pardoxal situations.
-The museum displays the orginals of Escher’s work, like ‘Belvédère’, ‘Ascending and Descending’, ‘Day and Night’ and parts of the ‘Metamorphosis series’.
+Escher in the Palace is a museum in The Hague where you can be puzzled by the strange work of artists Escher.
+The Escher museum displays over 150 originals of Escher’s work, like ‘Belvédère’, ‘Ascending and Descending’, ‘Day and Night’ and parts of the ‘Metamorphosis series’.

 6. Hotel Des Indes

-Civil servants on leave from far away place often stayed in The Hague.
-One of the most famous hotels was the Hotel Des Indes, a luxury hotel on the Lange Voorhout.
+Civil servants who worked in the Dutch Indies often stayed in The Hague when they were on leave.
+One of the most famous hotels in those colonial times was the Hotel Des Indes.

-The hotel was built as a palace for a baron in 1858, with stables, servant quarters and a grand ballroom.
-In 1881, after 4 years of renovating, the Hotel Des Indes, a hotel with refined taste and elegance was opened.
-Decadent parties and exclusive banquets were common.
+Originally, the hotel was built as a palace for a baron in 1858, with stables, servant quarters and a grand ballroom.
+In 1881, after four years of renovating, the Hotel Des Indes was opened.
+It was a hotel with refined taste and elegance where decadent parties and exclusive banquets were held.

 An interesting anecdote comes from the time of the German occupation.
 While the German soldiers enjoyed many festive occasions in the Hotel, the management actually hid Jewish people on the top floor (they all survived the war).

-The interior of Hotel Des Indes is still fantastic, though it has been renovated in 2006.
+The Hotel Des Indes is now part of an international hotel chain, but the interior of Hotel Des Indes is still fantastic.
 Definitely stop here for a coffee on your side trip to The Hague, it feels like you go back in time a 100 years.

 7. Scheveningen beach

 Scheveningen, a rather unpronounceable district of The Hague is definitely worth a visit.
 The seaside resort Scheveningen has a long beach boulevard to stroll or you can take the promenade on the 300-meter long pier.
 You can stroll to the view deck with an amazing view on the sandy dunes onshore or kilometers on the North Sea.